 Hi there!
 I'm a software engineer at Dropbox, where I work on Carousel.
-I don't spend much time curating this site, but you can find a link to my CV here and some stuff I made below.
-Most of it is from many years ago - I've spent the last two years working primarily on Carousel and my publications.
+I don't spend much time curating this site, but you can find a link to my CV here and some silly stuff I made below.
+I spent the last two years working primarily on Carousel and my publications.
 I live in San Francisco with this amazing person and I work with all of these lovely people.

 Some of my academic interests: